Probate Q&A Series

 In North Carolina probate, a personal representative may seek approval to make early distributions of estate assets before final settlement.
 Early distributions require a court order and must protect the estate against unpaid claims.
 At the same time, paying and documenting real property expenses—such as taxes, insurance, repairs and maintenance—is critical to preserving value.

 1. Petition for Early Distribution: Under N.C.
-Gen. Stat. §28A-19-3, a personal representative may file a petition with the clerk of superior court asking for a partial distribution.
+Gen. Stat. §28A-15-5, a personal representative may file a petition with the clerk of superior court asking for a partial distribution.
 The petition must list the assets proposed for distribution, their values and the beneficiaries entitled to receive them.
-The representative must give formal notice to all heirs, devisees and known creditors.
+The representative must give notice as directed by the clerk.

 2. Clerk’s Order: Once the clerk reviews the petition and ensures no unresolved claims threaten the estate, the clerk issues an order.
 That order authorizes specific distributions.
 It also relieves the personal representative from liability for those assets once recipients sign approved receipts.

-4. Receipt Acknowledgments: Beneficiaries receiving early distributions must sign a formal estate receipt.
-North Carolina law requires that receipt form to describe each item or sum distributed, its value and the date of delivery.
-By signing, the recipient confirms ownership and agrees to reimburse the estate if future expenses arise on distributed assets.
+4. Receipt Acknowledgments: Beneficiaries receiving early distributions should sign a receipt.
+The receipt should describe each item or sum distributed, its value and the date of delivery.
+By signing, the recipient acknowledges receipt of the distribution.

-5. Resolving Disputes: If a beneficiary or creditor disputes an expense classification or the amount of an early distribution, the personal representative may file a supplemental accounting under N.C.
-Gen. Stat. §28A-19-3.
-The court schedules a hearing.
-Both sides present receipts, invoices and distribution receipts.
-The clerk may then adjust credits, order reimbursements or modify the final distribution plan.
+5. Resolving Disputes: If a beneficiary or creditor disputes an expense classification or the amount of an early distribution, the personal representative may address the matter in an accounting or other appropriate estate proceeding before the clerk.
+The clerk may then adjust credits, order reimbursements or modify the final distribution plan as authorized by law.

 6. Final Accounting and Settlement: Under N.C.
-Gen. Stat. §28A-19-4, the personal representative prepares a detailed account of all receipts, expenses and distributions, including copies of every real property expense receipt and signed distribution acknowledgment.
-The representative serves the final account on interested parties, sets a hearing date and asks the court to approve the fees, reimbursements and remaining distributions.
-Once the court allows the account, the representative makes final payments and closes the estate.
+Gen. Stat. §28A-21-1, the personal representative prepares a detailed account of all receipts, expenses and distributions.
+The representative files the final account with the clerk and seeks approval to close the estate.
+Once the account is approved, the representative makes final payments and closes the estate.

 Key Steps to Ensure Proper Early Distributions and Expense Accounting

 • File a petition for early distribution under N.C.
-Gen. Stat. §28A-19-3 and serve notice on heirs, devisees and creditors.
+Gen. Stat. §28A-15-5 and give notice as directed by the clerk.

 • Obtain a clerk’s order specifying what assets may be distributed and under what conditions.